 NASA has been credited with a lot of amazing feats – bringing the first person to the moon, finding the most massive stars in the universe, and now, NASA is working on technology to help bring humanity closer to interplanetary travel.
-The latest technology that the group has unveiled has taken the form of a petite instrument that will be able to study radiation belts that naturally surround planets.
-All Them Witches Tour in 2017
+The latest technology that the group has unveiled has taken the form of a petite instrument that will be able to study radiation belts that naturally surround planets. click here to visit the website

 With the new CREPT instrument, it will be easier for scientists to gauge how well astronauts will be able to survive while being exposed to Mars’s atmosphere – as well as the atmospheres of other planets in the solar system.
 The improved readings on radiation will also be able to help NASA figure out how to better improve their spacesuits, their rockets, and how the communications technology that they have will be affected by radiation.